 I went for a blood test to check my hormone levels (hcg) that same day, and they confirmed I was in fact pregnant.
 The chances of having an ectopic, or tubal pregnancy with an IUD in place are higher, so I ended up in the ER to try to rule that out, with no such luck.
 They were pretty sure they could see what would eventually be a gestational sac in my uterus, but couldn’t say with any certainty.
 It was just too early.

 So I let myself get excited.
-We told our friends and family.
 We started talking about baby names and making plans to make room for a new member of the family.
-We told our other kids.
+We told our friends and family and we told our other kids.
 Ellie was over the moon excited to be a big sister and was already talking to the baby in my tummy.
 She was absolutely CERTAIN it was a baby sister.

 I was DEVASTATED.

 I spent that night and the next day crying.
 Uncontrollable, body shaking sobs that I couldn’t contain.
-I couldn’t get my doctor on the phone to schedule another ultrasound to check one more time, or to make a plan to either wait to miscarry naturally or schedule a procedure to remove the pregnancy, so it was just a horrible waiting game.
+I couldn’t get my doctor on the phone to schedule another ultrasound to check one more time, or to make a plan to either wait to miscarry naturally or schedule a procedure to remove the pregnancy.
+It was just a horrible waiting game.
 I knew it would end, but I had no idea when or how or what to expect, and the not knowing was eating me up inside.
-I didn’t want to do any of it.
-I couldn’t believe this was happening to me.
+I didn’t want to do any of it and I couldn’t believe this was happening to me.

 Knowing that the physical pain was on the downhill side of things really helped me feel better emotionally.
 There was no more waiting.
 No more vague pregnancy symptoms.
 I felt like I could start to gather myself up and work on healing my broken heart.
 Like I could finally start to move forward.

-Having to go through and tell everyone we had excitedly told about our surprise pregnancy that a baby never formed in my tummy and we were no longer pregnant really freaking sucked, but I don’t regret telling them early.
+Having to go through and tell everyone we had excitedly told about our surprise pregnancy that a baby never formed in my tummy and we were no longer pregnant really freaking sucked.
+But I don’t regret telling them early.
 Everyone was super supportive and honestly I don’t think the weight of this loss was something I could carry on my own or on our little family’s own.
-But having to explain to my three year old that there was no more baby in my tummy is a heartbreak I will never forget.
-She tried to tell me that the tooth fairy was going to make everything all better, and then continued to ask me about the baby in my tummy all day, so I had to explain it repeatedly and my heart broke all over again each time.
+Having to explain to my three year old that there was no more baby in my tummy is a heartbreak I will never forget.
+She tried to tell me that the tooth fairy was going to make everything all better, and then continued to ask me about the baby in my tummy all day.
+I had to explain it repeatedly and my heart broke all over again each time.

-I was only pregnant for 7 weeks and two days, and I only even knew I was pregnant for 3 of those weeks, but I feel like my life was turned upside down and shaken up in that time.
+I was only pregnant for 7 weeks and two days.
+I only even knew I was pregnant for 3 of those weeks.
+But I feel like my life was turned upside down and shaken up in that time.
 It was 3 weeks that were a rollercoaster of emotional highs and lows and that left me heartbroken and raw and questioning so much.

 Do I mourn when a baby never actually formed?
 Does it count?
 And am I mourning the pregnancy then, or the baby that should have been?
 I don’t know how to feel or how to give myself the grace to just be sad without defining it and putting it into a neatly labeled box in my heart and mind.
 And then there’s the question of why that I know will never be answered.
 How do I move forward from this?
 How do I feel whole again?